GravviSoft/financial-analytics-v2/README.md

 1. Fork the repo
 2. Create a branch
 3. Make changes
-4. Run locally with Docker or npm/flask
+4. Run locally with Docker
 5. Open a PR